The Definitive Guide to Programmatic Ads

 Data Management Platforms

-A data management platform (DMP) collects data from various sources and organises it into a single database.
+A data management platform (DMP) collects and organises data from various sources into a single database.
 This data can be used to create detailed profiles of individual consumers.

 DMPs are often used with demand-side platforms (DSPs) to help advertisers target their ad campaigns.
 By combining the data from a DMP with the targeting capabilities of a DSP, advertisers can create highly personalised ad campaigns that are more likely to convert.